*read instructions thoroughly before beginning*

 4) Take the washer from your installation kit, you will notice the washer has two distinctly different sides: a smooth side and an indented side.
 Place the washer onto the shaft with the smooth side flush against the propeller.

 5) Pick up the propeller nut, one side has a silicon seal, this side faces outward.
 Hand tighten the nut onto the exposed threads, then tighten with the wrench until snug.
 Caution: do not over tighten!
-Simply hold the prop steady and tighten the nut until, overtightening can damage the drive shaft threads, and bend the drive-pin.
+Simply hold the prop steady and tighten the nut until tight.
+Over-tightening can damage the drive shaft threads, and bend the drive-pin.
+You can also add loctite or threadlocker to the nut if concerned.

 6) Lastly, begin tightening the nut as firmly as you can with your fingers.
 Once you can no longer tighten with your fingers, tighten with the spanner another ¼ turn.
 If tightening with your fingers is too difficult to accomplish, you can use one finger to easily twist the spanner as you tighten the nut.
 Stop tightening once you can no longer use one finger to easily spin the spanner.
 Then, tighten with the spanner another 1/4 turn.